OpenSourceEBike/OpenSourceEBike.github.io/index.md

-# EBike / EScooter DIY OpenSource electronics and firmware
+# EBike / EScooter modular DIY OpenSource electronics and firmware

 Over the years I did own a few different EBikes / EScooters from different brands, and I always found limitations on all of them, mainly on the software.
 Knowing that in general, all EBikes and EScooters are equal, I decided to replace the original motor controller electronics and display, from my different EBikes/EScooters, with my own modular DIY version and running my custom software.